jiachenlei/maskdm/README.md

 diffusion models that directly generate images in the pixel space and facilitates learning pre-trained models with excellent generalizability: a diffusion model pre-trained on VGGFace2 attains a 46% quality improvement through fine-tuning with merely 10% local data.

+For a *more intuitive* introduction of our method, you could refer to our [project website]().
+Or you could refer to our [paper]() for more details of our method.

 <!-- ## Preface
 ### Invitation for coorporations on topics related to our work